aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   ],
   copyOptions: 'json \'auto\'',
 });
-new firehose.DeliveryStream(this, 'Delivery Stream', {
+new DeliveryStream(this, 'Delivery Stream', {
   destination: redshiftDestination,
 });
 ```